NETWORK SECURITY + LABORATORY

 The exam can be succeeded as:

-2) written exam and project assignment, during regular scheduled examinations.
+2) written exam, during regular scheduled examinations.

 Examples of exercises are shown and solved during the course.